-Khalifa Fund To Support The Participation Of Innovative Emirati Companies At The Fourth Edition Of The Global Digital Trade Exhibition In China
+Khalifa Fund to support the participation of innovative Emirati companies at the fourth edition of the Global Digital Trade Exhibition in China

-(MENAFN- Mid-East Info) Khalifa Fund for Enterprise Development (KFED) is supporting the participation of three Emirati companies specialising in eCommerce and technology at the fourth edition of the Global Digital Trade Exhibition (GDTE), running until 29 September in Hangzhou, China.
+(MENAFN- Orient Planet Group) 26 September 2025 – Khalifa Fund for Enterprise Development (KFED) is supporting the participation of three Emirati companies specialising in eCommerce and technology at the fourth edition of the Global Digital Trade Exhibition (GDTE), running until 29 September in Hangzhou, China.
 The exhibition serves as a dynamic platform convening entrepreneurs, innovators, and investors from the digital economy and eCommerce domains.

+The KFED-supported companies offer services ranging from retail and smart agricultural solutions to modern electronic and technological products, highlighting the diversity and vitality of the entrepreneurial ecosystem, in the UAE and particularly in Abu Dhabi.
+The participation demonstrates KFED’s vision to enhance growth and expansion prospects for emerging Emirati companies, enabling them to enter global markets and benefit from opportunities offered by international trade platforms.

 In addition, the participation reflects KFED’s vision of establishing a business ecosystem that supports long-term growth and contributes to diversifying the national economy.
 Such an approach is crucial to consolidating the nation’s position as a global hub for innovation and entrepreneurship.